mbeddr/mps-build-backends/execute-generators/README.md

 optional arguments:
   -h, --help                              show this help message and exit

   --plugin PLUGIN                         plugin to to load.
 The format is
                                           --plugin=<id>::<path>

   --macro MACRO                           macro to define.
 The format is
                                           --macro=<name>::<value>

   --plugin-location PLUGIN_LOCATION       location to load additional plugins from

   --build-number BUILD_NUMBER             build number used to determine if the
                                           plugins are compatible

   --test-mode                             run in test mode

   --environment ENVIRONMENT               kind of environment to initialize,
                                           supported values are 'idea' (default),
                                           'mps'

+  --parallel-generation-threads THREADS   number of threads to use for parallel
+                                          generation.
+Default: 0 (parallel
+                                          generation disabled).

   --log-level LOG_LEVEL                   console log level.
 Supported values:
                                           info, warn, error, off.
 Default: warn.

   --model MODEL                           list of models to generate

   --module MODULE                         list of modules to generate

   --exclude-model EXCLUDE_MODEL           list of models to exclude from
                                           generation

   --exclude-module EXCLUDE_MODULE         list of modules to exclude from
                                           generation
 ```

 ## Gradle example (Kotlin syntax)